Graham Yost: Career

 In May 2021, Apple TV+ announced that Yost would serve as showrunner and executive producer for the science fiction series Silo based on the dystopian book series of the same name by Hugh Howey.

+On July 31, 2026, Variety reported that Yost and Aric Avelino were developing the "Harlem Trilogy," based on three novels by Colson Whitehead, for Apple TV.

 Awards and nominations

 Yost won two Emmy Awards for his involvement in the miniseries From the Earth to the Moon and The Pacific, which was also nominated for a Golden Globe Award.
 He also won a Golden Globe for his work on the HBO miniseries Band of Brothers, for which he was one of the writers.

 Personal life

 Graham Yost is married to Connie F. Yost.